ResearchActionDesign/seasonal-job-scraper/readme.md

  Additionally, the Lambda function must be in the same VPC as the RDS instance and have a role which has write access to the relevant S3 bucket.
 Lastly, the VPC needs to have a NAT Gateway in order for the scraper to successfully make outgoing requests.
 See [this article](https://medium.com/@philippholly/aws-lambda-enable-outgoing-internet-access-within-vpc-8dd250e11e12#.bhx40hq3e) for a full how-to.

  ### To deploy to AWS
  * Run `./deploy-lambda.sh` from the console.
-This command will create a zip file with all project dependencies (from `.venv/../site-packages`), a special AWS Lambda-friendly version of psycopg2 (from `aws_psycopg2` directory) and the project code, and then upload it to AWS as a lambda function.
+This command will create a zip file with all project dependencies (from `.venv/../site-packages`), a special AWS Lambda-friendly version of psycopg2 (from `aws_psycopg2` directory, sourced from [https://github.com/jkehler/awslambda-psycopg2](https://github.com/jkehler/awslambda-psycopg2)) and the project code, and then upload it to AWS as a lambda function.

  ### Scheduling on AWS
  Schedule the scraper using Amazon Event Bridge.
 Event input should be fixed JSON, e.g.: